Niles, Ohio: History

-Throughout much of the late 19th and 20th century, Niles was known to most Ohioans as the birthplace of William McKinley, the 25th President of the United States.
-McKinley was born in Niles on January 29, 1843.
-He attended Niles High School (and the city's high school would eventually be renamed Niles McKinley High School, though McKinley eventually graduated from high school in Poland, Ohio).
+Throughout much of the late 19th and 20th centuries, Niles was known to most Ohioans as the birthplace of William McKinley, the 25th president of the United States.
+McKinley was born in Niles on January 29, 1843, and attended Niles High School before graduating from Poland Seminary.
 President McKinley's assassination in 1901 shocked the nation and particularly saddened residents of northeastern Ohio.
-In 1915, Youngstown industrialist Joseph G. Butler, Jr., a childhood friend of President McKinley, campaigned for the construction of the National McKinley Birthplace Memorial in downtown Niles.
+In 1915, Youngstown industrialist Joseph G. Butler, Jr., a childhood friend of McKinley, campaigned for the construction of the National McKinley Birthplace Memorial in downtown Niles.
 The facility currently houses the community's library as well as a small museum.

-Niles' location in the Mahoning Valley, a center of steel production, ensured that the community would become a destination for immigrants from Southern and Eastern Europe in the early 20th century.
-Dramatic demographic change fueled ethnic and religious tension throughout the northern United States following World War I, and Niles proved to be no exception to this trend.
+Niles' location in the Mahoning Valley, a center of steel production, ensured that the community would become a destination for immigrants from Southern and Eastern Europe in the early 20th century; dramatic demographic change fueled ethnic and religious tension.
 In the 1920s, regional chapters of the Ku Klux Klan targeted Niles because of its large Catholic population.
-The Klan marched through the center of Niles in May 1924, and attempted another march in June of the same year.
+The Klan marched through the center of Niles in May 1924 and attempted another march in June of the same year.
 When violence forced the Klan to cancel the second march, the event was rescheduled for November 1, 1924.
-The local mayor's ultimate decision to issue the Klan a permit for the march outraged many of the community's Italian- and Irish-American residents.
+The city mayor's ultimate decision to issue the Klan a permit for the march outraged many of the community's Italian- and Irish-American residents.

 In response to the scheduled Klan march, an anti-Klan organization, the Knights of the Flaming Circle, pledged to hold their own parade of 10,000 participants on the same day.
-On October 29, the mayor's house was bombed, due to his refusal to revoke the permit.
+On October 29, the mayor's house was bombed due to his refusal to revoke the permit.
 Tensions escalated from this point on, and the city gained national attention due to the impending marches.
 Despite the city's pleas for assistance from the militia, they were denied.
 The result was 18 hours of full-blown rioting.
 Control was brought to the town, requiring 10 days of martial law.
 Between the Klan and anti-Klan participants, 104 people were indicted.

-Niles' economy was undermined in the 1970s, when the Mahoning Valley's steel industry – already in decline – collapsed.
-Amid the economic challenges that followed, the community faced another natural catastrophe, with the catastrophe being an F5 tornado.
+Niles' economy was undermined in the 1970s when the Mahoning Valley's steel industry – already in decline – collapsed.